alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 Therefore, $$W_V$$ answers the question: "what information are we moving"?

-## Queries and Keys: For each previous token, how important is the information in its value?
+## Queries and keys: for each previous token, how important is the information in its value?

 Next, we need to compute the weights.
 These depend on two additional parameter matrices, $$W_Q$$ and $$W_K$$, each of shape $$(d_\text{head}, d_\text{model})$$ (the same shape as $$W_V$$).